Ordyan777/Face_Detect_app/README.md

-# Face Detect App/Script Alpha Version
+# Face Detect App/Script Beta
 Created for Bakhakats Educational School a.k.a. ( Real School Goris )

 FOR LINUX ( Ubuntu default )